timnon/pyschedule/README.md

 pip install pyschedule
 ```

-This is how it works, for a technical overview go to <a href="https://github.com/timnon/pyschedule/wiki/Overview">here</a>:
+Here is a hello world example, for a more detailed example go to the <a href="https://github.com/timnon/pyschedule/blob/master/examples/bike-shop.ipynb">bike shop notebook</a> and for a technical overview go to the <a href="https://github.com/timnon/pyschedule/wiki/Overview">overview wiki</a>:

 ```python
 # load pyschedule and create a scenario